muellsen/TREX/README.md

 ## Package structure
 The TREX package contains the following files and folders

-- examples/ (different scenarios), also includes figure creation for JCGS publication
+- examples/ (different scenarios), also includes figure creation for [2].
 - install_trex.m (script to add package to MATLAB path)
 - misc/ (different files, the barweb plotting and the knockoff filter (after download))
 - solvers/ (Schmidt's PSG code, the ECOS solver (after download), and SCS solver)